Photo of David E. Morrison

 Other Bankruptcy-Related Trial Experience

-• David successfully tried a week-long commercial trial in the U.S. Bankruptcy Court for the Eastern District of Virginia on behalf of an international jet airplane manufacturer, resulting in an award representing 40 percent of the debtor's estate, or more than $3.2 million.
+• Successfully tried a week-long commercial case before the U.S. Bankruptcy Court for the Eastern District of Virginia on behalf of an international jet airplane manufacturer, resulting in an award of 40 percent of the debtor’s estate, or more than $3.2 million.

-• David successfully tried a one-day commercial trial in the U.S. Bankruptcy Court for the District of Delaware concerning the valuation of debtor's domestic intellectual property assets, resulting in an order of adequate protection in favor of a lending client and the entry of an injunction against the use of infringing intellectual property in Europe.
+• Successfully tried a one-day commercial case before the U.S. Bankruptcy Court for the District of Delaware concerning the valuation of debtor’s domestic intellectual property assets, resulting in an order of adequate protection in favor of a lending client and the entry of an injunction against the use of infringing intellectual property in Europe.

-• David successfully tried a two-day commercial breach of contract trial in the U.S. Bankruptcy Court for the Northern District of Illinois, resulting in a judgment in favor of client.
+• Successfully tried a breach of contract case over two days before the U.S. Bankruptcy Court for the Northern District of Illinois, resulting in a judgment in favor of the client.

-• David successfully tried a one-day preliminary injunction hearing in the U.S. Bankruptcy Court for the District of Delaware to enjoin class action environmental litigation from proceeding against the firm's client, which litigation was valued at over $50 million.
+• Successfully tried a one-day preliminary injunction hearing in the U.S. Bankruptcy Court for the District of Delaware to enjoin class action environmental litigation from proceeding against the client, which litigation was valued at more than $50 million.

-• David represented a New York lender seeking to collect on a $3 million judgment.
-The night before a state court trial was to commence, at which trial David's client was seeking to declare an irrevocable dynasty trust a sham and make all of the trust's assets available to the judgment debtor's creditors, the judgment debtor filed for bankruptcy protection to obtain the benefit of the automatic stay and stop the trial from commencing.
-David obtained a lift of the automatic stay from the U.S. Bankruptcy Court for the Eastern District of Wisconsin to force the case back to a state court trial.
-Rather than defend the trust's validity at trial, the debtor capitulated and conceded that the trust's assets should be available to his creditors in the bankruptcy case.
+• Represented a New York lender seeking to collect on a $3 million judgment.
+The night before a state court trial was to commence, at which the lender was seeking to declare an irrevocable dynasty trust a sham and make all of the trust’s assets available to the judgment debtor’s creditors, the judgment debtor filed for bankruptcy protection to obtain an automatic stay and stop the trial from commencing.
+Obtained a lift of the automatic stay from the U.S. Bankruptcy Court for the Eastern District of Wisconsin to force the case back to a state court trial.
+Rather than defend the trust’s validity at trial, the debtor capitulated and conceded that the trust’s assets should be available to his creditors in the bankruptcy case.

-• David represented a middle-market specialty finance firm in defense of an action by a vendor of its borrower seeking to recover millions of dollars from the firm's client (the secured lender) and several other defendants.
+• Represented a middle-market specialty finance firm in defense of an action by a vendor of its borrower seeking to recover millions of dollars from the client (the secured lender) and several other defendants.
 The case was being litigated as a contested matter in the main bankruptcy case and as an adversary proceeding pending in the U.S. Bankruptcy Court for the District of Delaware.
-After aggressive motion practice and discovery to shape the client's defenses, David led his client in a complex, multi-party, multi-day mediation, which ultimately led to a resolution that was extremely favorable to the client.
+After aggressive motion practice and discovery to shape the client’s defenses, led a complex, multi-party, multi-day mediation, which ultimately led to a resolution extremely favorable to the client.

 Education